KhaelK138/python-web-fuzzer/README.md

 # A Python Web Fuzzer
-Creating ffuf in python, basically
+Creating a basic ffuf in python, basically.
+All in one file, no crazy extra libraries.
+Bit slow tho LOL, call it SFUF (slow fuzzer u fool).

 Currently supports:
 - `-u` for URL